Skip to main content

 2. A configuration object, which provides initial styling and presentation information to the SDK for the single card container.

 The configuration options, supplied using the configuration object above, are the same as those for a stream container.
 But some properties are not applied to the single card container.
-For more details see the configuration section.
+For detailed information, refer to the definition file of ContainerConfiguration.

 NavigationStack Presence